stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-The new class selects the appropriate draw command:
+The new class selects the appropriate command variant:

 ```java
 public void execute(Buffer buffer) {